uniatrix/odin-sign-up-form/README.md

 Validation: Implement client-side form validation to ensure that users provide valid information before submission.
 Feedback: Provide users with feedback on their input, such as displaying error messages for invalid entries.
 Submission Handling: Handle form submission, processing the user's input, and potentially storing it for further use.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for educational purposes.